 often highly respected as spiritual counselors.
 Female anchorites

-are called anchoresses, and the enclosures they dwell in are
+are called anchoresses, and the enclosures in which they dwell are

 CHARACTERS (Latin ancilla: